nitlang/nit/share/man/nitdoc.md

 `--piwik-site-id`
 :   Piwik site ID

+## TESTING

+`--test`
+:   Only print the pages structure.
+Nothing is generated.

 # SEE ALSO

 The Nit language documentation and the source code of its tools and libraries may be downloaded from <http://nitlanguage.org>